thegoddambatman/diy-dogecoin-digger/README.md

 curl -3sSLO https://github.com/thegoddambatman/diy-dogecoin-digger/raw/master/conf/p2p.conf
 ````

+Edit `p2p.conf` with your favorite editor and replace my "user" (really my wallet address)
-Edit `p2p.conf` with your favorite editor.
-Be careful to save it as a `p2p.conf`
+with yours.
+Be careful to save it as a `p2p.conf` and not `p2p.conf.txt` -- Windows is
-and not `p2p.conf.txt` (Windows is tricky like that.)
+tricky like that.

-Then, just as before:
+Then, you're off to the races.

 ````
 ddd.bat